 Prepare the MTT (M-T-T) solution and add 70 microliters of the solution to each well to a final volume of 100 microliters per well.
 The final MTT concentration in the well will be 0.05 milligrams per 100 microliters [1].
 In addition, prepare “Blank” wells with MTT solution without cells [2].

-Talent adding MTT solution to the wells.
+Talent shut-off he light in the hood, and then adding MTT solution to the wells.

 CU: “Blank” wells with MTT solution without cells.

+Talent pipetting in the wells.

 Incubate the plate at 37 degrees Celsius in a 5% carbon-di-oxide humidified incubator for 3 to 4 hours until a change in the color of the solution in the wells is observed [1-TXT].
 When a change is observed, add 100 microliters of stop solution to each well, and gently mix the content of the wells without creating bubbles [2-TXT].